 All information presented below (text, banners, video) can be used freely, without Buildner' written permission, by any media, but only for purposes relating to the Last Genocide Memorial competition.

 For potential media partners who are interested in covering competition winners, please contact us at: [email protected]

-[Download high resolution banners and logo]
+[Download high resolution images and diagrams]

 The Buildner Last Genocide Memorial Competition sought to recognise the atrocities that took place in the Sri Lankan Civil War in which thousands of civilians lost their lives.
 Run in partnership with the City of Brampton in Canada, Brampton Tamil Association (BTA), and Brampton Tamil Seniors Association (BTSA), it tasked participants with using architecture as a tool to communicate these tragedies and create a memorial to educate visitors of the terrible events.